-Another strand of my work focuses on cultural meanings, identities and media frames of social groups; including mothers, fathers, girls, African-Americans, and feminists.
-Recently published projects include trends in and meanings of 1) the “Mommy Wars” rhetoric in news media and 2) changes in depictions of the benefits of father involvement and blame for fathers’ low involvement with children as depicted in Parents’ Magazine (1926-2006).
+Another strand of my research focuses on cultural meanings, identities and media frames of social groups; including mothers, fathers, girls, African-Americans, and feminists and how these frames influence us.
+Recent projects include 1) the “Mommy Wars” in news media and 2) changes in depictions of the benefits of father involvement and blame for fathers’ low involvement with children in Parents’ Magazine (1926-2006).

 My research is published in Social Forces, Society and Mental Health, Journal of Marriage and Family, American Sociological Review, Social Psychology Quarterly, Gender & Society and more.
 Courses I teach include the Sociology of Mental Health, Social Psychology, and Lives & Times: Socialization across the Life Course.